Cry it out method (aka extinction method): Is it right for your baby?

 At what age can you let a baby cry it out?

-The short answer: 5 - 6 months or older.
+The recommended age for letting a baby cry it out is 5 - 6 months or older.
 Since younger babies aren’t always capable of consistently falling asleep independently, we recommend waiting until your baby is at least 5 months old before using a cry it out method at bedtime.

 If you’d like to use the graduated or total extinction method in the middle of the night, we recommend waiting until 6 months of age.
 You’ll also want to check with your pediatrician to determine whether your baby is ready to night wean or should continue to eat at night.